ginnyintifa/GPD_v1/README.md

 #4 Subsequent analysis

 Here we provide code for survival analysis.
-You may refer to it in file "GPD_association_analysis_functions.R"
+You may refer to "GPD_association_analysis_functions.R" and "GPD_association_implementation.Rmd"